WorldFamousElectronics/PulseSensorAmped_2_Sensors/README.md

 ![2 Pulse Serial Plotter](images/2_Pulse_Sensors_Processing_Visualizer.jpg)

 In this example, I am holding both of the Pulse Sensors against my right and left fingers.
 That's why the pulses are the same!
+For more details on how our Visualizer works, please see this [README](https://github.com/WorldFamousElectronics/PulseSensor_Amped_Processing_Visualizer).

 ## Attaching LEDs To Arduino UNO